It's Supposed to be Thicker than Water

 "It's Supposed to be Thicker than Water" is the twenty-second episode of the 1969 ITC British television series Randall and Hopkirk (Deceased) starring Mike Pratt, Kenneth Cope and Annette Andre.
 The episode was first broadcast on 13 February 1970 on the ITV.
 It was directed by Leslie Norman.

 Synopsis

+Jeff (Mike Pratt) is hired to perform the seemingly simple task of delivering an envelope to an escaped convict - but doesn't know what the envelope contains.